 Asnuntuck Community College is committed to the secure maintenance of confidential student education records.
-The information on this page is adapted from Board policy dated March 20, 2006, as amended on March 15, 2010.
-To view the entire “Student Records and Confidentiality” policy in full, please review the current Asnuntuck Community College catalog.
+The information on this page is adapted from Board policy 2.2 last amended June 24, 2021.
+To review ACC’s “Student Records and Confidentiality” policy in full, please review the current Asnuntuck Community College catalog.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of education records.
 FERPA applies to all institutions receiving federal funding.

 Students who have enrolled at Asnuntuck Community College are considered the “owner” of their post-secondary education records under FERPA (not their parents or legal guardians).
 Asnuntuck provides current students with notification of their rights under FERPA at least annually via college email.